top of page

 Screenshot 2024-10-24 at 4.38.49 PM.png

 This policy shift reflects growing institutional recognition of psychedelics as a legitimate therapeutic modality.
-It also aligns with broader regulatory momentum aimed at accelerating FDA review timelines and expanding access to investigational treatments through mechanisms such as the Right to Try Act.
+It aligns with broader regulatory momentum aimed at speeding up FDA review timelines and expanding access to investigational treatments through mechanisms such as the Right to Try Act.

 However, while the executive order signals progress, it also exposes a critical gap in how mental health—and the role of psychedelic therapy—is currently understood.